-- Identity vs Persona: The People We Really Are vs The People We Pretend to Be - Struggles Between Socio-Economic Classes (e.g. the wealthy, the poor, the middle class) - Gender Roles: Traditional vs Non-Traditional (how do the male and female characters in the novel either conform to or subvert the expectations of their gender?) - What will characters do to achieve the American Dream, and is it attainable for everyone?
+- o Identity vs Persona: The People We Really Are vs The People We Pretend to Be - Struggles Between Socio-Economic Classes (e.g. the wealthy, the poor, the middle class) - Gender Roles: Traditional vs Non-Traditional (How do the male and female characters in the novel either conform to or subvert the expectations of their gender?) - Morality and Corruption (How do the characters in the novel compromise themselves?
+Why do they make these choices?
+How do the different settings reflect moral decay in society of the 1920s?) - Idealism and Illusion: (How do characters cling to memories and expectations of the future?
+What effects does this have on the characters?)

 For each chapter, students will read the selection examining how that particular theme appears and/or is addressed in the selection.
-The student should write five observations relating to that theme as it is presented in the chapter and should find and write down at least one direct quote (so signal phrases and a parenthetical citation are required for each) from the chapter that can connect to that theme.
+The student should annotate the text and then write five observations relating to that theme as it is presented in the chapter.
+For each observation, the student should find and write down at least one direct quote (so signal phrases and a parenthetical citation are required for each) from the chapter that can connect to that theme.
 Students may hand-write their observations/quotes on a sheet of paper or in a journal, or they may type them out on a Google Doc.
 These will be collected when we return to school in the fall.